 Door County’s oldest craft brewery reopened in 2018 after a devastating fire destroyed the historic building in August of 2017.
 The new version includes big-screen TVs at the bar plus a vast upstairs dining hall with plenty of screens for viewing the game in the center of Egg Harbor.

 Owner Peter Gentry opened this taproom in 2019 in the heart of Egg Harbor, where you can enjoy craft brews in the sun, or head inside to catch the game on one of several big screens behind the bar.

-Owners Karl Bradley and Tonda Gagliardo have been welcoming diners with delicious food in Door County for over 20 years and recently opened Thyme at the venerable Maxwelton Braes Golf Course just south of Baileys Harbor.
-Visit this classy pub and enjoy the game with great pub favorites on game days.
+Owners Karl Bradley and Tonda Gagliardo have been welcoming diners with delicious food in Door County for over 20 years, and recently re-opened Thyme Restaurant in Sister Bay after several years in Baileys Harbor.

 Catch the game on the shores of Sturgeon Bay at the Stone Harbor Pub, located in the Stone Harbor Resort and Conference Center.
 Just a couple blocks from bustling 3rd Avenue and the historic Michigan Street Bridge, you can feast on apps while enjoying cocktails and craft beers at the bar.

 Visit Door County virtually with monthly newsletter updates.
 Each issue is jam-packed with vacation ideas, special offers, recipes, festivals, events, and more.